 Referring back to the Behavioural Study on Consumers’ Engagement in the Circular Economy report, it was interesting to read that 91% of consumers have never rented nor purchased anything secondhand, based on the categories they had been surveyed for.
-This includes the categories of clothing, consumer electronics, small and major household appliances and furniture, with a mere 6% that have at least purchased one of the above categories secondhand.
-Instead of feeling defeated, we need to hack the mindset by thinking what made it OK to rent music but not OK to rent the oven or the coat?
+This includes the categories of clothing, consumer electronics, small and major household appliances and furniture.
+With a mere 6% that have at least purchased one of the above categories secondhand.
+We need to hack the mindset by thinking what made it OK to rent music but not OK to rent the oven or the coat?

-When it comes to household appliances and personal electronic devices, between 41-48% do not want to rent or lease the items, and for more personal items such as clothing, up to 50% of the respondents still like to possess a new and unused product that they use habitually, which means that perhaps rental services may not be attractive for them.
+When it comes to household appliances and personal electronic devices, between 41-48% do not want to rent or lease the items.
+For more personal items such as clothing, up to 50% of the respondents still like to possess a new and unused product that they use habitually.
+Which means that perhaps rental services may not be attractive for them.

-All of these perceptions could be areas that small businesses may work on, in better communication, liability and commitment free services that provide flexibility.
+All of these perceptions could be areas of innovation that small businesses may work on.
+In better communication, liability and commitment free services that provide flexibility.
 As long as, consumer expectations have been met and trust is built, as we discussed in the previous chapter (check out part II about consumer expectations).

-Finally, if we think about why Spotify and Uber became successful, it solved a problem that people had and created a very convenient alternative that was attractive enough to consider not possessing the item.
+Finally, if we think about why Spotify and Uber became successful.
+They used innovation to solved a problem that people had.
+They created a very convenient alternative that was attractive enough to consider not possessing the item.
 In addition, renting these items did not appear to be “cheap” in some way, if anything, it was trendy.

-In continuation to closing the loop on customers that may not find longevity of consumer goods attractive, one of the elements in rental is to give access to those that have a desire to be the tester of all things trendy, a way to do so, without creating waste and harm to the society.
+In continuation to closing the loop on customers that may not find longevity of consumer goods attractive, one of the elements in rental is to give access to those that have a desire to be the tester of all things trendy.
+Finding ways to doing so without creating waste and harm to the society.
+Innovation is key here.

-And who said that the rental concept must be limited to the same product?
-What if one day consumers could purchase credits that allow them to exchange items for different products every time, and across different companies?
+Who said that the rental concept must be limited to the same product?
+What if one day consumers could purchase credits that allow them to exchange items for different products every time?
+Across different companies?

 What kind of experience can sustainable companies bring to consumers, perhaps even in a collective way?
-Uber started with people that needed access to a taxi ride, moving on to serving people that didn’t mind sharing the ride with someone else, and ultimately expanding to different ways of transportation such as bikes, scooters and planes.
+Uber started with people that needed access to a taxi ride.
+Moving on to serving people that didn’t mind sharing the ride with someone else.
+Ultimately expanding to different ways of transportation such as bikes, scooters and planes.
 Ultimately, it is to get you from A to B. Could the future be that access economy provides access to more than one modality or necessity at the same time?